b-dienes/geo-python-sandbox/README.md

 - Clip National Park units to California state boundaries
 - Compute area differences to identify parks partially outside the state

-> Note: The National Parks dataset used is a filtered subset to simplify analysis and reduce runtime.

 ### Results
 - Console logging provides dataset-level insights:
   - Total national park area